nicknisi/dotfiles/README.md

 ## ZSH Plugins

-By default, the *.zshrc* file will source any file within .dotfiles that has the *".zsh"* suffix.
+By default, the *.zshrc* file will source any file within `.dotfiles/zsh` that has the *".zsh"* suffix.